thejoelw/thejoelw.github.io/posts/hello_world.md

 I want to become more intentional about the choices I make / turning off the autopilot of my life.
 One way I can do this is by writing something every day.
 It could be about software, God, or relationships, or anything in between.
-Hello world.